 His eclectic musical tastes found expression in 1998, when he became a founding member of Lazybirds, a band that blends a wide variety of musical styles, including jazz and blues, country and rock ‘n roll, to create a fresh and soul stirring sound.
 Lazybirds have been a mainstay of the North Carolina roots music scene for over 20 years.

 Jay also formed the Indian folk fusion band Shantavaani with his wife Aditi, which put out 3 classic albums during its 2 year period.
 Jay continues to perform with Aditi, blending Aditi’s Indian folk and classical influences with his own folk and original music.
-More recently Aditi and Jay can be found playing in the acoustic folk band The Appalucians, along with Angie Heiman and Cas Sochacki, (of The Blushin' Roulettes) which put out the classic album Bright Hills in 2018.
+More recently Aditi and Jay can be found playing in the acoustic band The Appalucians, along with Angie Heiman and Cas Sochacki, of The Blushin' Roulettes.
+The Appalucians debut album Bright Hills was a long running top 10 folk album on college radio in 2018.

 Jay is a board certified music therapist, working 2 days a week as a hospice music therapist and teacher in Asheville.
 This enriching work has been a deepening influence in Jay's music over the years.

-A versatile musician, Jay is as much at home playing the blues and boogie with his buddies in the Lazybirds as he is playing classical music in concert halls, or songwriter showcases in theaters, but you can usually find him blending his styles in the pubs and listening rooms around the Appalachian mountains of North Carolina.
+A versatile musician, Jay is as much at home swingin' the blues and boogie with his buddies in the Lazybirds as he is playing songwriter showcases and house concerts, but you can usually find him blending his styles in the pubs and listening rooms around the Appalachian mountains of North Carolina.